lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     bytes32 internal constant REPORTS_BITMASK_POSITION =
         keccak256("lido.LidoOracle.reoirtsBitMask");
     ReportKind[] private gatheredReportKinds;  // in place of gatheredEpochData mapping in v1

+:warning: Note that we're removing the report mapping `gatheredEpochData` and putting `ReportKind[] private gatheredReportKinds;` in its place in the contract storage.

 ## Add calculation of staker rewards [APR][1].